-Causes of Frequent Urination
+Causes of Frequent Urination During Pregnancy

-As you get into your second trimester, your uterus is growing and rising, which decreases the frequency of urination.
+As you enter your second trimester, your uterus is growing and rising, which decreases the frequency of urination.
 Many women find relief during this time.
 However, as the third trimester draws closer, and the baby moves lower into the abdomen, there’s a significant increase in pressure on your bladder, causing the frequency of urination to increase again.
-This is when ‘leaks’ occur and control of the bladder becomes difficult.
-Plus, the added pressure is known to keep you up during the night, causing you to spend endless time in the restroom.
+The bladder is not able to hold as much since it is being squished from above by the baby.
+This can lead to frequent nighttime trips to the bathroom, sometimes four or five times per night.

-Treatment for Frequent Urination
+Treatment for Frequent Urination During Pregnancy

-Contact Your Health Care Provider
+Contact Your Healthcare Provider